VirajSalaka/api-platform/gateway/gateway-controller/pkg/eventhub/eventhub-claude.md

 # EventHub Implementation Plan

 This document provides a step-by-step implementation guide for the EventHub package.
-The EventHub acts as a simple message broker based on database persistence with in-memory queue delivery.
+The EventHub acts as a simple message broker based on database persistence with polling-based delivery.

 ## Architecture Overview